Minimising Event Size, Maximising Physics: Inclusive Particle Isolation for LHCb's Run 3: Inclusive Multivariate Isolation ( )

-Here, $\vec r_{\rm SV}^{\,\text{base+trk}}$ is the decay vertex obtained after refitting the base candidate with the additional track, and $\vec r_{\rm PV}$ is the position of the \emph{best PV} associated\footnote{The best PV is chosen as the primary vertex that minimises the candidate’s impact-parameter (IP) with respect to the refitted candidate momentum.} associated to it. $\Delta r_{{\rm PV},z}$ denotes the $z$-component of the SV--PV displacement.
-For genuine long-lived decays (signal), the SV lies downstream of the PV, so $\Delta r_{{\rm PV},z}>0$ and $d_{\rm PV}^{\rm signed}$ is predominantly positive, with a positive tail set by the boosted flight distance.
-For background candidates formed by combining a genuine base candidate from the signal decay with a \emph{prompt} PV track, the refit shifts the SV toward the prompt track’s PV.
-Two common outcomes follow: (i) if the refitted SV is pulled \emph{upstream} while the best-PV association remains \emph{downstream}, then $z_{\rm SV}^{\text{base+trk}}<z_{\rm PV}^{\text{best}}$ and $d_{\rm PV}^{\rm signed}$ becomes strongly negative, producing the pronounced negative tail; (ii) if the best PV \emph{flips upstream} (often the prompt track’s PV), the SV sits close to that PV and $d_{\rm PV}^{\rm signed}$ populates the near-zero (or small positive) region.
-In dense multi-PV environments (e.g.\ Run~3), PV--PV separations enhance these effects: the mismatch between the SV pull and the best-PV choice can span several millimetres along $z$, naturally yielding very negative values.
+where $\vec r_{\rm PV}$ is the position of the best PV (chosen as the PV that minimises the candidate’s IP with respect to the refitted candidate momentum), and $\Delta r_{{\rm PV},z}$ is the $z$-component of the SV--PV displacement.
+For genuine long-lived decays, the SV lies downstream of the PV, so $d_{\rm PV}^{\rm signed}$ is predominantly positive, with a tail governed by the $b$-hadron boost.
+For background combinations formed by attaching a \emph{prompt} PV track to a genuine displaced base candidate, the refit tends to pull the SV toward the prompt track's PV.
+Two typical behaviours follow: (i) if the refitted SV shifts upstream while the best-PV association remains downstream, then $z_{\rm SV}^{\text{base+trk}}<z_{\rm PV}^{\text{best}}$ and $d_{\rm PV}^{\rm signed}$ becomes strongly negative, generating the pronounced negative tail; (ii) if the best PV flips to the prompt track’s PV, the SV lies close to that PV and $d_{\rm PV}^{\rm signed}$ populates the near-zero (or small positive) region.
+These effects are amplified in multi-PV environments, where PV--PV separations along $z$-direction can be several millimetres.

-\item[\textbf{Momentum angular separation (\textit{Transformed} $\mathbf{\cos\theta}$)}:] This variables is the cosine of the opening angle $\theta$ between the combined momentum vectors of the base and additional particle.
-Signal particles, being part of the same decay, are expected to yield small opening angles (large $\cos\theta$ values).
-Background particles, especially from the PV or the other $b$-hadron, are less aligned.
-The transformation $1 - (1 - \cos\theta)^{0.2}$ enhances sensitivity in the region where signal and background overlap.
+\item[\textbf{Momentum opening angle (\textit{Transformed} $\mathbf{\cos\theta}$)}:] Cosine of the opening angle between the base and additional-particle momenta.
+Signal particles are more aligned (large $\cos\theta$); we use $1-(1-\cos\theta)^{0.2}$ to enhance separation where the distributions overlap.

 \end{description}